Relativistic Heavy Ion Collider: The accelerator

 RHIC is an intersecting storage ring particle accelerator.
 Two independent rings (arbitrarily denoted as "Blue" and "Yellow") circulate heavy ions and/or polarized protons in opposite directions and allow a virtually free choice of colliding positively charged particles (the eRHIC upgrade will allow collisions between positively and negatively charged particles).
 The RHIC double storage ring is hexagonally shaped and has a circumference of 3834 m, with curved edges in which stored particles are deflected and focused by 1,740 superconducting magnets using niobium-titanium conductors.
 The dipole magnets operate at 3.45 T. The six interaction points (between the particles circulating in the two rings) are in the middle of the six relatively straight sections, where the two rings cross, allowing the particles to collide.
 The interaction points are enumerated by clock positions, with the injection near 6 o'clock.
-Two large experiments, STAR and PHENIX, are located at 6 and 8 o'clock respectively.
-The PHENIX experiment is presently undergoing a major upgrade to become sPHENIX.
+Two large experiments, STAR and sPHENIX, are located at 6 and 8 o'clock respectively.
+The sPHENIX experiment is the newest experiment to be built at RHIC, replacing PHENIX at the 8 o'clock position.

 A particle passes through several stages of boosters before it reaches the RHIC storage ring.
 The first stage for ions is the electron beam ion source (EBIS), while for protons, the 200 MeV linear accelerator (Linac) is used.
 As an example, gold nuclei leaving the EBIS have a kinetic energy of 2 MeV per nucleon and have an electric charge Q = +32 (32 of 79 electrons stripped from the gold atom).
 The particles are then accelerated by the Booster synchrotron to 100 MeV per nucleon, which injects the projectile now with Q = +77 into the Alternating Gradient Synchrotron (AGS), before they finally reach 8.86 GeV per nucleon and are injected in a Q = +79 state (no electrons left) into the RHIC storage ring over the AGS-to-RHIC Transfer Line (AtR).